ragavvenkatesan/yann/docs/source/setup.rst

 ==================

 Yann is built on top of `Theano`_. `Theano`_ and all its pre-requisites are mandatory.
-Once theano and its pre-requisites are setup you may choose to setup and run this toolbox.
+Once theano and its pre-requisites are setup you may setup and run this toolbox.
 Theano setup is documented in the `theano toolbox documentation`_.
 Yann is built with theanoo 0.8 but should be forward compatible unless theano makes a drastic release.